loopccoew/Buffer-6.0/Team 35 Dynamic Trading Simulator and Portfolio Manager/Readme.md

 - Uses **file I/O** to store and retrieve stock data from `stocks.dat`, ensuring persistent storage and easy recovery.

 ---
+## Portfolio Analysis Dashboard
+Provides an interactive analysis dashboard with candlestick pattern visualization, sector-wise portfolio distribution, and simulated profit/loss summaries.
+Built using Java Swing and JFreeChart, this module helps users evaluate performance trends and diversify their investment strategy effectively.

 ##  Benefits